 Services are also sometimes known under the name Grantham (South).

 The A1 to the north of the roundabout housed a dual-sided Happy Eater site, with a Travelodge joining the southbound one.
 The Esso Jubilee Garage was also located at the north-east quadrant of the roundabout (southbound services).
 Then to add to this, Granada came along in about 1989 and built their own Colsterworth services, complete with filling station and lodge in the south east quadrant.

 The restaurant has since, under Granada ownership, been AJ's, then Burger King.
 However, when Granada bought Forte and acquired the Little Chef, Happy Eater and Welcome Break brands and sites much changed.
 Both Happy Eaters briefly became Little Chefs then closed in the 1990s, and the Little Chef moved to Colsterworth services instead.
 However, as Granada, now Moto, owned the larger Grantham North services a mere 10 miles up the road, they sold most of Colsterworth, as part of their sale of Little Chef in 2002 and it still soldiers on under Little Chef ownership, with Little Chef replacing Granada's branding across the site.
 Moto retained ownership of the motel, which they lease out to Travelodge respectively.
-Moto also used to own the Esso filling station however it is on a long term lease to ROC, who themselves handed the forecourt and shop over to Euro Garages taking over ownership of the filling station in late 2013.
+Moto also own the Esso filling station however it is on a long term lease to ROC, who themselves handed the forecourt and shop over to Euro Garages in late 2013.